A few weeks ago, I shared an article about annual planning (and how Capitalogix does it.)

 Moving Towards a Solution, Rather Than Suffering From the Problem.

-Before I got back into my health, my first instinct was to think, "I need to lose weight."
-Knowing that "you're fat" isn't helpful … my head quickly translates that to something a tad more positive, yet generic, like: "I choose to be healthy and vital, and to live a healthy lifestyle."
+Like many people, I have three distinct collections of clothes: my "fat clothes," what I'm currently wearing, and my aspirational wardrobe.
+This personal reality reflects how our current state often sits between where we've been and where we want to go.
+Before I started getting healthy, my first instinct was to think, "I need to lose weight."
+Knowing that "you're fat" isn't helpful … my head quickly translated that to something a tad more positive yet generic, like: "I choose to be healthy and vital and to live a healthy lifestyle."

 Blah, blah … They are just words.
 What I needed was something specific, measurable, and actionable.
-How about: "I will lose 15 pounds and stop eating after dinner."
+How about: "I will lose 15 pounds and stop eating after dinner?"
 OK, but that isn't inspiring, and there isn't much for me to do.
-I can do better than that.
+I can do better than that—and I need to—if I want to commit to the outcome.

 Figure-Out a Big Enough WHY, Rather Than Worrying about the HOW's.

-This post isn't about health and fitness; it is about the mindset and techniques you can use to set empowering goals and plans in any situation.
+This post isn't about health and fitness; it is about the mindset and techniques for setting empowering goals and plans in any situation.

 So, while I could list many ways to lose weight (and I might even remember to do some of them), leveraging a driving force creates momentum.
 In other words, the first step in "Doing" is knowing WHY you want something.

 I really do want to be healthy, fit, and vital (it sure beats the alternatives), and I want to have the energy and confidence to live and enjoy my life fully.
 The world is my playground, and I want to take advantage of more opportunities to play with family and friends.
-However, to do those things, I must find better ways to live a healthy lifestyle.
+However, to do those things, I must find better and more sustainable ways to live a healthy lifestyle.

-The WHYs are just as important for business goals too.
+The WHYs are just as important for business goals, too.

 Focus on Potential Solutions Rather than Problems or Challenges.